-Today we are going to look at CryoLife, Inc. (NYSE:CRY) to see whether it might be an attractive investment prospect.
-Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Today we'll evaluate CryoLife, Inc. (NYSE:CRY) to determine whether it could have potential as an investment idea.
+In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 How Do You Calculate Return On Capital Employed?